About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 In my experience working with severely ill or injured patients, pain was what they talked about the most.
 They either asked about it prior to a treatment or intervention (“How much is this going to hurt?”), relived their history with it (“This pain isn’t as bad as the pain I had….”), or were consumed with fear that it would never end (“I can’t handle this—can’t they give me anything for it?”).

 Post-op patients mostly had the same standard order, whether they were slightly built women or burly men: meperidine 25mg q3-4 h IM.
 I remember watching the time so I could administer the medication as soon as the clock would allow—and sometimes “fudging” the time a bit because the medication wasn’t “holding” the patient.
 It was one of the topmost issues for nurses in acute care—how to ensure patients were comfortable and pain free.
-As a nurse, not […]
+As a nurse, not being able […]

 The Ten Most-Viewed AJN articles in 2017